 Electric vehicle usage

 If you have made the sustainable choice and have bought yourself an electric car, then the Economy 7 tariff is the perfect choice for you.
 You’ll be able to charge your car overnight - which you’d presumably do anyway - and benefit from cheaper electricity.
 There are actually some Economy 7 tariffs tailored to people who own electric vehicles, so if you’re an EV owner, be sure to keep an eye out if you’re serious about switching.

 How do I switch to an Economy 7 tariff?

-If you’ve already heard enough and you’re convinced switching to an Economy 7 tariff is for you, then follow these simple steps on how to switch with Energy Helpline:
+If you’ve already heard enough and you’re convinced switching to an Economy 7 tariff is for you, switching is simple with Energy Helpline.